Max Yasgur: After Woodstock

-Several of the performers at the festival had arranged to send thank you gifts, flowers, and letters to Yasgur for allowing use of the farm.
+Several of the performers at the festival had arranged to send thank-you gifts, flowers, and letters to Yasgur for allowing use of the farm.

-Many of Yasgur's neighbors turned against him after the festival, and he was no longer welcome at the town general store, but he never regretted his decision to allow the concert on his farm.
+Many of Yasgur's neighbors turned against him after the festival, and he no longer felt welcome at the town's general store, but he never regretted his decision to allow the concert on his farm.
 The local postmaster reportedly turned against the Yasgurs, so they opted to change their address from Bethel to Cochecton, another nearby town.
 On January 7, 1970, he was sued by his neighbors for property damage caused by the concert attendees.
 However, the damage to his own property was far more extensive and, over a year later, he received a $50,000 settlement to pay for the near-destruction of his dairy farm.
 He refused to rent out his farm for a 1970 revival of the festival, saying, "As far as I know, I'm going back to running a dairy farm".

 In 1971, Yasgur sold the 600 acre farm, and moved to Marathon, Florida, where, a year and a half later, he died of a heart attack at the age of 53.
 He was given a full-page obituary in Rolling Stone magazine, one of the few non-musicians to have received such an honor.

 In 1997, the site of the concert and 1400 acre surrounding it was purchased by Alan Gerry for the purpose of creating the Bethel Woods Center for the Arts.
 In August 2007, the 103 acre parcel that contains Yasgur's former homestead, about 3 mi from the festival site, was placed on the market for $8 million by its owner, Roy Howard.

+In June 2024, during a record heatwave, a fire totally destroyed an iconic barn on the grounds.
+A total of 21 fire companies responded.